JustinDFuller/justindfuller.com/word/equipoise.md

 # Equipoise

+## References

-> Equality of weight or force; hence, equilibrium; a state in which the two ends or sides of a thing are balanced, and hence equal; state of being equally balanced; -- said of moral, political, or social interests or forces.
+> Equality of weight or force; hence, equilibrium; a state in which the two ends or sides of a thing are balanced, and hence equal; state of being equally balanced; — said of moral, political, or social interests or forces.
 >
 > **Webster's 1913 Dictionary**